 The desire of vertical flight was always present, and it grew after the first successful flight of the wright flyer, but the technical limitations for reaching this did not give the needed result.
 Leonardo da Vinci illustrated a sophisticated “rotary-wing” similar to a helicopter, the main sketch that remain for years without any success.

 Emirates has recently welcomed their first of the three Airbus A380’s which will be joining up with the carrier’s operations this month.
 One of them will be featuring the premium economy product.
 Carriers within the Gulf region have been famous for not being fans of having premium economy seats on their aircraft, instead, they preferContinue reading “Emirates A380 updates”

 A normal day like today, 14 december, 1986, the Voyager aircraft departed from Edwards Air Force Base in the Southern California using approximately 4.3 km of runway and a huge amount of fuel to fulfill the world record endurance without re-fueling and go around the world.
-Setting a world record that remains today it is awesome the high efficiency and capacity that this airplane had to beat the record.
+Setting a world record that remains today it isContinue reading “The anniversary of the dream of world flight”

 This year, the airline industry has been severely impacted by the COVID-19 pandemic.
 It’s been a tough year in aviation and many things have changed.
 One particularly interesting change that has occurred this year is the change in the food service of airlines.
-Food has been a key part of the flying experience, and this article will explore the ways the novel coronavirus has impacted this experience.
+Food has been a key part of the flying experience, and thisContinue reading “How Airline Food Has Been Impacted By COVID-19”